Shining X-rays on asymptotically safe quantum gravity: Data analysis

 \subsection{Observations and data reduction}

 The {\em Suzaku} observation we will analyze was made on May 7, 2007 for 117~kiloseconds (Obs ID 402071010).
 Among the four XIS units on board, two were turned off to preserve telemetry and a third unit was running in the timing mode.
 Therefore we have data from XIS1 only.
 Additionally, we have data from the HXD/PIN instrument on board.
+XIS0 and XIS2 are turned off during this period and XIS3 has yet to be calibrated.

-The details of data reduction for this observation have been given in~\cite{Zhang:2019zsn}.
+The details of data reduction for this observation have been given in~\cite{Zhang:2019ldz}.
 We only mention some highlights of the reduced data here, and refer the reader to that reference for further details.
 The data was grouped to have a minimum of 25 photons per bin.
 For XIS1, a net exposure time of 28.94~ks in the $3\times 3$ editing mode was achieved.
 The energy band for data analysis was finalized as $2.3-10$ keV.
 The lower bound is due to a lack of sufficient photons below $2.3$ keV, and the upper bound is chosen in order to avoid calibration issues near the Si~K edge.
 For the HXD/PIN data, a net exposure time of 53.00~ks was achieved in the 12.0--55.0 keV energy band (the choice of the energy range follows~\cite{Blum:2009ez}).
 XSPEC 12.10.1f was used to analyze the data.